US STOCKS-Wall Street rallies on coronavirus vaccine trial results

 Stocks around the world had already been gaining ground before the vaccine data pushed equities even higher as expectations of better global trade ties and more monetary stimulus under U.S. President-elect Biden was already lifting demand for risky assets.
 MKTS/GLOB

-Pfizer shares closed sharply higher after soaring as much as 15.4% during the session.
-But another drugmaker Biogen Inc BIIB.O slumped as a panel of experts to the U.S. health regulator voted against the drugmaker's experimental Alzheimer's treatment.
+Pfizer shares closed up 7.7% after soaring as much as 15.4% during the session.
+But another drugmaker Biogen Inc BIIB.O slumped 28.2% as a panel of experts to the U.S. health regulator voted against the drugmaker's experimental Alzheimer's treatment.

+On U.S. exchanges 17.2 million shares changed hands in the market's busiest trading session since June and compared with the 9.68 billion average for the last 20 sessions.

+Advancing issues outnumbered declining ones on the NYSE by a 3.22-to-1 ratio; on Nasdaq, a 1.96-to-1 ratio favored advancers.

-(Additional reporting by Medha Singh and Shivani Kumaresan in Bengaluru; Editing by Shounak Dasgupta, Arun Koyyur, Patrick Graham and Tom Brown)
+(Additional reporting by Caroline Valetkevitch in New York, Medha Singh and Shivani Kumaresan in Bengaluru; Editing by Shounak Dasgupta, Arun Koyyur, Patrick Graham and Tom Brown)

 ((sinead.carew@thomsonreuters.com; +1 (646) 223 6186; Reuters Messaging: sinead.carew.thomsonreuters.com@reuters.net))